 - Testing Cluster Operation

 - Monitoring Hardware

 - Replacing Disks

 - Replacement of I/O Cards

 - Replacement of LAN Cards

+- Replacing a Failed Quorum Server System

 - Troubleshooting Approaches

 - Solving Problems

 Testing Cluster Operation

 Once you have configured your MC/ServiceGuard cluster, you should verify that the various components of the cluster behave correctly in case of a failure.
 In this section, the following procedures test that the cluster responds properly in the event of a package failure, a node failure, or a LAN failure.